 You can find out more about this meeting of the APPGC in our news item.

 Putting children at the heart of Government spending decisions

-The APPGC recently held a private and high profile round table event on early help and early intervention in social care with leading policymakers, Parliamentarians and academics.
+The APPGC held a private and high profile round table event on early help and early intervention in social care with leading policymakers, Parliamentarians and academics.

 APPGC event on spending